Caoophuongg/quickcv/README.md

-# Next.js 15 AI Resume Builder
+# Next.js 15 Quick CV

 Build and deploy a professional **full-stack** application with the **ChatGPT API** for AI-powered resume building.